-If "true", Meta characters input from the keyboard are presented as a single character with the eighth bit turned on.
+If "true", Meta characters (a character combined with the keys modifier key) input from the keyboard are presented as a single character with the eighth bit turned on.
 The terminal is put into 8-bit mode.
 If "false", Meta characters are converted into a two-character sequence with the character itself preceded by ESC.
 The terminal is put into 7-bit mode.
 The metaSendsEscape resource may override this.
 The default is "true."